Rovos Rail: 10 Day Namibia Safari

 19h30 Dinner at the lodge and overnight.
 Dress: Casual

-Etosha National Park (22270km2) offers great game viewing.
-It gets its name from the Etosha pan (4760km2), a large salt pan forming part of the Kalahari Basin.
-Etosha means ‘Great White Place’.
+Etosha National Park (22270km2) offers great game viewing with many species of mammals, birds and reptiles.
+It gets its name from the Etosha pan (4760km2), which almost entirely lies within the park.
+Etosha is a large salt pan forming part of the Kalahari basin and means ‘Great White Place’

 Please ensure your overnight bag is ready to be collected from your suite and proceed to checkout by 10:45.
 Your bag will be loaded into the vehicles.
 Time of game drive to be confirmed.

-Please ensure your luggage is ready for collection at 11:45 and that you have passport.
+Please ensure your luggage is ready for collection 15 minutes before arrival and that you have your passport.

 12h00 Arrive at journey’s end in Walvis Bay, Namibia.